proyecto26/awesome-unity/README.md

 - [GetButton and GetKey](https://youtu.be/-A7D5Rcumz4) - How to get button or key for input and how these axes behave / can be modified with the Input manager.
 - [GetAxis](https://youtu.be/MK4OmsViqMA) - How to "get axis" based input for your games in Unity and how these axes can be modified with the Input manager.
 - [OnMouseDown](https://youtu.be/c69oZprM1oc) - How to detect mouse clicks on a Collider or GUI element.
+- [GetComponent](https://youtu.be/xbDKC4zP9XY) - How to use the GetComponent function to address properties of other scripts or components.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.

 ## Resources